 The Integrative Medicine Institute is oriented toward the promotion of health and wellness as well as the treatment of disease.
 The best care is often a collaboration informed by evidence that takes patient preference into account.

 David Riley founded the Integrative Medicine Institute (IMI) in 1992 with a primary interest in evidence from the point of care.
 He consults locally and internationally on case reports, education, research and sustainable models of healthcare including integrative medicine.

-- In 1994 the Institute collaborated on the development of international data collection networks focused on effectiveness, patient satisfaction, and costs.
+• In 1994 the Institute collaborated on two international data collection networks evaluating effectiveness, patient satisfaction, and costs.

-- Since 2006 Dr. Riley has consulted in Dubai with the Center for Healthcare Planning and Quality (CPQ) at Dubai Healthcare City (DHCC) to set and maintain international best practice standards in healthcare delivery and patient care.
+• From 2006—2015 Dr. Riley consulted in Dubai with the Center for Healthcare Planning and Quality (CPQ) at Dubai Healthcare City (DHCC) to develop and implement international practice standards in integrative healthcare delivery.

-- IMI offers research support ranging from clinical trial mangement to publication The Institute offers editorial services that guide authors on article management from writing through publication.
+• IMI offers research support ranging from clinical trial management to publication (including editorial support for authors.)

 Lynn Getz co-founded the Integrative Medicine Institute LLC in 2007.
 Lynn has a Masters in social work and practices in Portland, Oregon where she consults, writes curriculum, and teaches; offering (1) regular consultations and classes to explore the language of the senses focusing on phyto-aroma therapy and color consultations; and (2) local and national custom classes and consultations.